VegasAfterglow: A High-Performance Framework for Gamma-Ray Burst Afterglows: Dynamics

 To solve this problem, a mechanical model \citep{beloborodov_uhm_06,uhm_beloborodov_07,uhm_11} has been developed to ensure energy conservation during the reverse shock crossing phase, where a pressure profile in the blast wave has been assumed, so Equation~\ref{eq:fr-eqn} is no longer valid. \cite{beloborodov_uhm_06} proved that $p_2/p_3$ can be as large as $3$ for a stellar wind medium and that the magnetization of the jet further complicates the mechanical model \citep{Ai2021}.

-Rather than adopting existing mechanical models, we employ an energy conservation method to solve the shock dynamics during the reverse shock crossing phase \citep{zhang_meszaros_01, zhang_meszaros_02}.
-The total energy of the system as the blast wave propagates to $r$ can be expressed as the initial energy of the jet plus the rest mass energy of the swept-up medium,
+Rather than adopting existing mechanical models, we employ an energy conservation method to solve the shock dynamics during the reverse shock crossing phase. { During the shock crossing phase, the total energy in the blast wave, including region 2 and region 3, can be expressed as

-where $N_{4, 0}$ and $N_2=m(r)/m_p$ are the proton numbers of the entire jet and region 2, respectively.
-The total energy in regions 2, 3 and 4 is

 where